 Lesson 23: Writing

-In the Spring of 1963 I took a night school writing class from Gordon Lish at the College of San Mateo.
-That was momentous, life changing, a no shit introduction to the real world of good books, pretty cool, etc.
+In the Spring of 1963, I took a night school writing class from Gordon Lish at the College of San Mateo.
+That was momentous, life changing, a no shit introduction to the real world of good books and how to write them, pretty fucking cool, etc.

 I’m going to talk about some of the things that aren’t in Chapter 8.
 I don’t know what they’re going to be yet.
-They may or may not have anything to do with writing, but that’s the name of this lesson.
+They may or may not have anything to do with writing, but that’s the name of this lesson so, you know.

 Figuring out how to write doesn't happen overnight.
 Before I signed up for the class, I'd written a few things to impress girls and drown some low-grade sorrows, but that was it.
 I had (and have) no education and no particular skill and not much ambition, but I got a tiny sliver of training in what it takes to be a writer when I was twenty and twenty-one.
 From then on, I avoided people who wanted to talk about writing.
 I’d had my education.
 It was plenty.
 It was more than enough.
 I was done with what anyone else could teach me.
 I was on my own.